splunk/public-o11y-docs/synthetics/test-config/rum-synth.rst

 Prerequisites
 =================
-You need to instrument your broswer application with Splunk RUM.
+You need to instrument your browser application with Splunk RUM.
 See, :ref:`browser-rum-gdi`.

 View web vitals for your run results
 ==========================================